 Continue reading to learn what happens at each stage and the various treatment options.

 What’s lymphoma in cats?

-“Feline lymphoma refers to malignant cancer lymphoma, or lymphosarcoma, in cats,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Feline lymphoma refers to malignant cancer lymphoma, or lymphosarcoma, in cats,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 “It’s a cancer of the lymphocytes, which are cells that are an important part of the immune system.”

 Lymphoma can affect pretty much any part of a cat’s body, sometimes without showing an obvious tumor, Dr. Singler shares.
 Not only are there different lymphoma types based on where it’s located in the body, but there are also different versions based on the lymphocytes that are affected.

 Certain types of lymphoma are named after the lymphocytes that make up cancer.
 Small cell lymphoma, where Dr. Singler says the cells are small and differentiated, is an example of this.

 Small cell lymphoma tends to be low-grade, more chronic and slower-growing, Dr. Singler explains.
 Unfortunately, that means it may be present for a while before it becomes noticeable.